Mental Health Translational Research Collaboration

 The breadth of mental health expertise in the UK

-This map demonstrates some of the key mental health centres based across the UK (listed below) which are part of this Collaboration.
+This map shows mental health centres based across the UK (listed below) which are part of the MH TRC.

 Our projects

-- Genetic Links to Anxiety and Depression (GLAD) Study - As part of its workstream “Development of well-defined patient cohorts through the NIHR Bioresource”, the TRC has been prompting the use of this trial-ready cohort among both companies and mental health researchers.
+As part of its workstream “Development of well-defined patient cohorts through the NIHR Bioresource”, the MH TRC has been prompting the use of this trial-ready cohort among both companies and mental health researchers.
 Read this update on recruitment to the GLAD study.

 3